Mental model

 Toolkits emit OpenTelemetry spans out of the box, so MeshAgent can track who called a tool, how long it took, and what room it ran in.

-- registers the toolkit with the room.
+- unregisters the toolkit from the room.

 Toolkit patterns